JoaoPauloCMarra/OrpheusBind/README.md

 - Type-safe with TypeScript support
 - Based on React hooks and RxJS
 - No need to install RxJS separately
+- Lightweight and easy to integrate
+- Code splitting and lazy loading support
 - Middleware support for intercepting and modifying actions or updates
+- State reset functionality to revert back to the initial state
-- Lightweight and easy to integrate
+- Efficient updates and memoization to minimize unnecessary renders

 ## 📦 Installation